liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-5-request-lifecycle.md

 ## <a name="5.1"></a>5.1 Request Lifecycle

 Bridge request processing maps between the portlet and Faces models within a well defined Faces execution flow.
-This entails managing differences between lifecyle processing.
+This entails managing differences between lifecycle processing.

 ### <a name="5.1.1"></a>5.1.1 Bridge Request Lifecycle